Living at Milton

 - New student orientation helps students get to know each other and appreciate cultural differences.
 It also offers guidance on time management, technology and campus resources.

-- The residential faculty to student ratio is 1:4.
+- The student to residential faculty ratio is 4:1.
 Students have 24-hour access to guidance from adults they know from the classroom, sports and the arts.

 - Rooming options include singles, doubles and triples.

 - Houses meet for family-style dinner with the faculty three nights a week.
-Proctored study halls are held nightly.
+Proctored study halls are held for underclassmen on weeknights.

 Our Students Answer: